Computing Euler characteristics using quantum field theory: The virtual Euler characteristic of OutFn

 A pair $(G,F)$ consisting of an admissible graph and a spanning forest $F$ can be thought of as a collection of trees together with a matching of their leaves.
 To count such pairs we should count trees, exponentiate to count forests, connect the leaves of forests in pairs, then take logarithm to restrict to connected graphs.

 The dimension of the cube in the spine of Outer space corresponding to $(G,F)$ is equal to the number of edges in the forest, so if we are interested in computing Euler characteristic we only need to know the parity of $e(F)$.
-Using Brown's general formula~\cite{Brown} for the virtual Euler characteristic of a discrete group, we therefore have
+Using Brown's formula~\cite{Brown} for the virtual Euler characteristic of a discrete group acting properly and cocompactly on a contractible cell complex, we therefore have

-where the sum is over isomorphism classes of pairs $(G,F)$ with $G$ connected and $\chi(G)=1-n$.
+where the sum is over isomorphism classes of pairs $(G,F)$ with $G$ a connected admissible graph and $\chi(G)=1-n$.

 As in the previous sections it is convenient to define the generating function

 where we have colored the forest orange in the underlying graph.